 - Planning shelter response: drafting a plan of action, targeting and selection of beneficiaries, monitoring and evaluation of the programme

 The course has two phases:

-- First phase: Tutored distance learning: This will take place during a period of five weeks (27 April – 31 May 2020) and participants will study through the online Red Cross Red Crescent e-learning platform.
+- First phase: Tutored distance learning: This will take place during a period of five weeks (10 August to 13 September 2020) and participants will study through the online Red Cross Red Crescent e-learning platform.
 This first phase deals with most of the theoretical basis of the course.

 Who can apply?

 Individuals working in the humanitarian and shelter sectors for the Red Cross and Red Crescent Movement, United Nations agencies or Non-Governmental Organisations, or Governments, particularly agencies or institutions actively involved in the delivery of humanitarian assistance through shelter and settlements responses at global or country level.
 The course is also open to individuals seeking to advance their understanding of and expertise in the field of shelter and settlements operations.

 Applications must be submitted online.
 Deadlines close on 19 July 2020.